Shalin1204/SkillBridge/docs/career-pivot.md

-# Career Pivot Module
+# Career Pivot & Job Matching Module

 ## 📌 Overview

-The Career Pivot module is a core component of SkillBridge that enables users to evaluate their readiness for a target role and receive actionable guidance for transitioning into that role.
+The Career Pivot & Job Matching module is a core component of SkillBridge that enables users to analyze their current skills, evaluate readiness for a target role, and match their profile against real job opportunities.

-It analyzes a user's current skill set, compares it against industry-relevant requirements, identifies skill gaps, and generates a structured learning roadmap.
+The system not only identifies skill gaps but also provides **job recommendations and resume-job matching with actionable learning paths**, making it a complete career guidance solution.

 ---